jaime-olivares/vscode-yuml/README.md

 * Intellisense for language syntax
 * Intellisense for colors
 * Mimic the editor's dark or light theme
-* Wiki for the yUML syntax

 ## Credits
-* The syntax highlighting has been taken from [sublime-yuml](https://github.com/cluther/sublime-yuml) by Chet Luther
+* The syntax highlighting has been taken from [sublime-yuml](https://github.com/cluther/sublime-yuml)
 * Syntax and examples taken from [yuml.me](http://yuml.me/diagram/scruffy/class/samples)
 * This extension uses a Javascript port of [Dot/Graphviz](http://www.graphviz.org/) called [viz.js](https://github.com/mdaines/viz.js)
-* The yuml-to-dot translator is loosy based on a Python project called [scruffy](https://github.com/aivarsk/scruffy)
+* The yuml-to-dot translator is loosely based on a Python project called [scruffy](https://github.com/aivarsk/scruffy)